lynarvi/lynarvi/README.md

 ### Hi there 👋

-I'm well pleased that you are here.
+I'm well pleased that you are here 😊

 I am Arvilyn M. Mellizas, a student from Iloilo Science and Technology University.